Bečej: History

-A Serb elementary school in Becse was opened in 1703; it is one of the oldest schools in Vojvodina as well as the first elementary school among Serbs.
+A Serb elementary school in Bečej was opened in 1703; it is one of the oldest schools in Vojvodina as well as the first elementary school among Serbs.
 A Hungarian elementary school was opened in Bečej in 1765, while the Jewish elementary school was opened in 1882.
 A Serb reading house was opened in 1862, and a Hungarian reading house was opened in 1869.

 In 1918 Bečej became part of the Kingdom of Serbs, Croats and Slovenes and subsequent South Slavic states.
 During the Hungarian Axis occupation, in the 1942 raid, 215 inhabitants of the town were murdered by Hungarian forces, of whom 111 were men, 72 women, 13 children, and 19 elders.
 By nationality, the victims included 110 Jews, 102 Serbs, and 1 Hungarian.

 Inhabited places

 Bečej municipality includes the town of Bečej and the following villages: